niclake/niclake.github.io/src/posts/2009/2009-09-03-notes-of-interest.md

 title: "Notes of Interest"
 date: "2009-09-03"
 tags:
-  - "computers"
+  - "Computers"
-  - "life"
+  - "Personal"
-  - "music"
+  - "Music"
-  - "school"
+  - "School"
-  - "simple-pleasures"
+  - "Simple Pleasures"
-  - "sports"
+  - "Sports"
-  - "technology"
+  - "Technology"
-  - "thoughts"
+  - "Thoughts"
 ---

 • He Is Legend's "I Am Hollywood" album is incredible.
 Probably one of my personal top 5 of all time, definitely top 10.